jrayl/jrayl.github.io/_pages/research.md

 ---

 ## Works in Progress
+**Redistribution with Limited Information: Fuel Subsidies and Cash Transfers in Indonesia**

 **The Effects and Effectiveness of Emergency Price Controls During Natural Disasters** (with Nadia Lucas, Ishan Nath, and Becky Scurlock)

 **Income Downscaling with Nightlights** (with Tamma Carleton and James Rising)